shwetd19/Multi-Level-Feedback-Queue-MLFQ/README.md

 ### Usage

 Just go to your terminal and enter

-    ```js
+    ```sh
         node mlfq.js
     ```

+Explore the provided examples to see how MLFQ scheduling can be applied to different sets of processes.
+These examples showcase various scenarios to help you understand the algorithm's behavior in different situations.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Explore the provided examples to see how MLFQ scheduling can be applied to different sets of processes.
-These examples showcase various scenarios to help you understand the algorithm's behavior in different situations.